gkjohnson/coordinate-frame-converter/README.md

 ### Rotation Direction

 Whether positive rotation is clockwise or counterclockwise about the "right hand rule".
+Counterclockwise rotations are considered to be negative.

 ## Classes
 ### Unity.Vector3